 Are the features of the Pixel used differently around the globe?

-Can cultural theories provide any insight into what might drive variance in con- sumer behavior around the globe in relation to use of the Pixel?
+Can cultural theories provide any insight into what might drive variance in how consumers use the Pixel in different parts of the world?

 Despite the proliferation of global citizens living in global villages consuming global brands, consumer behavior still deviates from one country to another at the national level.
 Cultural differences are the main driver for such deviations.
 In this unit, various cultural dimensions will be discussed and serve as a tool for gauging and comparing how consumer behavior differs around the globe.
 We will then explore the role of social media in inﬂuencing consumer decision-making.